elephantscale/HI-labs/hadoop-admin/managers/cloudera-cm/README.txt

 wget http://archive.cloudera.com/cm5/installer/latest/cloudera-manager-installer.bin

-(For CDH5, set swappiness to 0 on every node, like this: sudo bash -c "echo 'vm.swappiness = 0' >> /etc/sysctl.conf"
+(For CDH5, set swappiness to 0 on every node, like this: sudo bash -c "echo 'vm.swappiness = 0' >> /etc/sysctl.conf" - then reboot
+for immediate change do 'sudo sysctl vm.swappiness=0'
 - because CDH5 checks it).

 == STEP 3)